What is Perthes disease?

 It is not clear why the blood supply to the femoral head is reduced.

 Perthes disease usually affects children aged from 3 to 11 in one hip.
 In some cases, it affects both hips, and it sometimes runs in families.
+It is more common in boys than in girls.

 If your child has pain in the hip, your doctor may suggest an x-ray to diagnose Perthes disease.
 If the x-ray doesn’t provide an answer, other more sensitive tests can include: